-- 1. IRS denied recognition of exemption on ground applicant did not provide sufficient information on substance of its activities (PLRs 201941030, 201951013, 202009028). - 2.
+- 1. IRS denied recognition of exemption on ground applicant did not provide sufficient information on substance of its activities (PLRs 201951013, 202009028, 202036007). - 2.
 Court, on May 30, 2019, decided market-rate legal fees and costs must be paid, pursuant to Equal Access to Justice Act, to lawyers representing organization that suffered viewpoint discrimination by IRS employees during application-for-recognition processing, due to IRS's "bad faith" (True the Vote, Inc. v.
-Internal Revenue Service (D.D.C.)). - 3.
+Internal Revenue Service (D.D.C.)); court determined the hours and rates involved, and is awaiting parties' calculation of "exact amount" to be paid (Sep.
+23, 2020). - 3.
 TIGTA, in Jan.
 6, 2020 report (2020-10-001), blasted IRS for failing to penalize thousands of social welfare organizations and their officials because of notice (Form 8976) violations; TIGTA identified 9,774 organizations that were potentially required to file notice but did not; organizations potentially subject to penalties totaling more than \$48.4 million and officers potentially subject to penalties totaling over \$47.5 million; TIGTA offered eight recommendations, some of which were rejected by IRS. - 5.
 IRS issued proposed revenue procedure setting forth updated procedures under which recognition of tax exemption may be obtained on group basis (Notice 2020-36). - 6.
+ABA Tax Section submitted comments on this proposal by letter to the IRS dated Sep.
+9, 2020. - 7.
 IRS retroactively revoked organization's tax-exempt status (PLR 202019029).